-The following gifts and hospitality, made or received, must be logged in the ABC Declaration form (available on Wilnet, Useful forms and documents) and also reported to your line manager as outlined below:
+The following gifts and hospitality, made or received, must be logged in the ABC Declaration form (available on Wilnet, Forms and Documents) and also reported to your line manager as outlined below:

-- a) ALL gifts with a value of £100 or over from any one party, or gifts over £500 in aggregate from one party (or any connected parties\) in any one financial year. - b) ALL hospitality given to or received by an individual which exceeds £100 per person. - c) ALL hospitality, excluding items reported in b) above, to/from one party (or connected parties\) which exceeds £250 in aggregate in any financial year. - \ eg different representatives of the same company or connected companies
+- 1. ALL gifts with a value of £100 or over from any one party, or gifts over £500 in aggregate from one party (or any connected parties) in any one financial year. - 2.
+ALL hospitality given to or received by an individual that exceeds £100 per person. - 3.
+ALL hospitality, excluding items reported in b) above, to/from one party (or connected parties) which exceeds £250 in aggregate in any financial year.

+eg different representatives of the same company or connected companies